joakimsk/docs/docs/source/clientauth.rst

 Secret Key
 ----------

 In the current version the secret key is stored on each server participating: In ``/etc/polaric/aprsd/server.ini``. ``system.auth.key`` setting.
 It is recommended to use a secure random function to generate this.
 32 or 64 bytes is the recommended length of the key.
 Base64 encoded keys are ok.
-64 bytes corresponds to 27 bytes (216 bits) raw binary